-The segments of the fuel gauge 1 show the level of fuel in the fuel tank.
+The segments of the fuel gauge (1) show the level of fuel in the fuel tank.
 When the last segment clears, a low fuel warning is activated.
 All segments including the fuel icon will flash.
 Refuel promptly.

-MULTI-FUNCTION DISPLAY (MFD) MODES (IF EQUIPPED)
+MULTI-FUNCTION DISPLAY MODES

-The power switch must be ON to access the MFD.
-Use the mode switches (1) to toggle through the modes of the multi-function display and to change settings in the display.
+With the ignition switch on, use the left-hand trigger switch to toggle through the modes of the multi-function display and to change settings in the display.